 Conduct of operations to complement those of the regular army.
 The establishment of bases.

 A clear understanding of the relationship that exists between the attack and the defense.

 The development of mobile operations.

 Correct command.93

 In the seventh chapter of his book, which deals with guerilla warfare against Japan, Mao described the three primary stages of extended warfare.
 The first includes the period in which the enemy is conducting a strategic offensive, while the Chinese are on the strategic defensive.
-The second stage is the period in which the enemy is in strategic withdrawal, and the Chinese are conducting a strategic counteroffensive.94 Mao put it this way: "We must unite the strength of the army with that of the people; we must strike the weak spots in the enemy's flanks, in his front, in his rear.
+The second stage is the period in which the enemy is in strategic withdrawal, and the Chinese are conducting a strategic counteroffensive.
+Hao put it this way: "We must unite the strength of the army with that of the people; we must strike the weak spots in the enemy's flanks, in his front, in his rear.
 We must make war everywhere and cause dispersal of his forces and dissipation of his strength.
-Thus the time will come when a gradual change will become evident in the relative position of our ultimate victory over the Japanese."95
+Thus the time will come when a gradual change will become evident in the relative position of ourselves and our enemy, and when that day comes, it will be the beginning of our ultimate victory over the Japanese."